 "Well… let the tournament begin!"

 Hermione felt nauseated and sweaty as she left Draco and Harry.
 The three of them – along with Sirius – had spent so much time working on a plan to acquire the golden egg that she was positive Draco and Harry knew what they needed to do as well as they knew their names.
 None of it really mattered, though.
 However much she'd like to believe differently, it was a well-known fact that plans weren't necessarily guaranteed to work out.
-The blonde knew that from prior experience.
-Almost every plan she, Harry, and Ron had concocted during her original time at Hogwarts had gone to hell towards the end – usually with them running for their lives or pulling something quite drastic.
+She knew that from prior experience.
+Almost every plan she, Harry, and Ron had concocted during her original time at Hogwarts had gone to hell towards the end – usually with them running for their lives or making dangerous and drastic decisions.
 They'd almost died on so many occasions–

 Shaking the thought away quickly, Hermione refused to dwell on it.
 Harry and Draco would make it out alive.
 Thinking anything else was absurd and more pessimistic and paranoid than anything.

 Steeling herself, she trudged over to the stands.
-Because of Ron's ostentatious avoidance of Harry and Draco, she no longer had anyone to sit with.
+Because Ron was avoiding Harry and Draco, she no longer had anyone to sit with.
 Being a Malfoy, Ron had refused to even listen to her – he automatically lumped her in with the other two, deciding she wasn't worth the time.
-His behavior had incensed her, and she refused to talk to him, let alone even acknowledge he existed.
+His behavior had incensed her, and she stopped acknowledging his existence.
 She'd put up with Ron's jealousy and bitter personality for far too long – he let his emotions rule him, and as they'd gotten older, he'd allowed them to completely pollute his mind.
 She refused to put herself through that emotional roller coaster again.
-The blonde had enough things to worry about.
+She had enough things to worry about.
 Ron's frivolous attitude was much further down on her long list of priorities.

-Sitting towards the end of the stands – as far away from any specific house as possible – she forced her panic to the back of her mind.
-Instead, she thought of how elated she'd be after this entire tournament finally came to a close.
+Sitting towards the end of the stands – as far away from any specific house as possible – she thought of how elated she'd be after this entire tournament finally came to a close.